Back to Blog

 Upload CSVs

-Maria drags both files onto the web interface.
-The app normalizes column headers automatically (it learned the mapping during setup).
+Maria uploads both files via the web interface.
+The application automatically normalizes column headers based on learned mappings from initial setup.

 2